 I get a craving for Vegetable and Shrimp Tempura every once in a while.
 I try to stay away from making fried foods, not because they aren’t delicious, but because I hate the oil mess and frying smell and, yes, they’re not exactly light.
 As fried foods go, though, tempura is pretty OK in my book.
 Light, airy, thin, crispy batter on healthy vegetables and shrimp (vegetarians of course will omit the shrimp), dipped in a salty tempura sauce – not just OK – scrumptious!

 I won’t lie, there is a bit of technique involved in this recipe, but once you get the hang of it after a couple of tries, it’s not daunting at all.
-In my experience, there are three important tips for success: all the vegetable and shrimp ingredients must be prepped and laid out ready to go; the tempura batter for dipping must remain cold throughout the process; and the oil must be at the right temperature to ensure crispiness and avoid absorbing the oil into the food.
+To continue with the Asian theme, serve the vegetable and shrimp tempura with Vegetable Summer Rolls (which also includes how-to tips).

 - Experiment with the vegetables that you like and work best for you.
 I love peppers, asparagus, green beans and eggplant.
 My husband loves sweet potatoes and shrimp.